Living with a mental illness is not easy on anyone. Luckily, people suffering from mental health disorders don’t have to feel alone any longer.

 Connecting with other pet lovers is a great way of making new friends.
 Not to mention that all dogs and cats should be socialized.
 Thus, going to pet-friendly events is something to keep in mind.

 Luckily, there are dozens of year-round events dedicated to pets and their owners in Quebec.
-A simple Google or Facebook search will show you the nearest to you!
+A simple Google or Facebook search will show you the ones nearest to you!